 McMullen grew up in rural Baylor County, where her family for three generations farmed wheat and cotton and raised cattle.
 While a student at Seymour High School, she attended what was then called the Texas Farm Bureau Citizenship Seminar, now the Texas Farm Bureau Youth Leadership Conference.

-McMullen earned her Bachelor of Arts from Texas Tech University and her JD from Baylor University School of Law.
-She resides in China Spring with her husband, Vic, and their two children.
+McMullen earned her bachelor of arts from Texas Tech University and her JD from Baylor University School of Law.